Programs for Adults with Learning Disabilities

 Many times, individuals with learning disabilities don’t understand how to ask for help or are afraid to do so, but with our communication experience, we can help improve that.
 In addition, we can address communication issues that involve feeling uncomfortable or shy talking to others.
 We understand communication can be difficult sometimes and we’ll work with your loved one to help them enhance their obstacles.

 At New Generations, we’re all about love, and the place it shows most is in Gary’s Gang.
 From our staff members to our individuals with learning disabilities, we’ve created a community that is caring, accepting, loving, and warm.
 We pay close attention to our members and offer one-on-one care when it’s needed, but mostly, we love to have fun and enjoy life.
-Ask about our programs for adults with learning disabilities.
+Ask about our programs for adults with learning disabilities at our Florence and Marion, SC locations.